-This course is an introduction to ordinary differential equations including both quantitative and qualitative methods as well as applications from a variety of disciplines.
+Prerequisite:"C" grade or higher or "Pass" in MATH 280 or equivalent from a variety of disciplines.
 Introduces the theoretical aspects of differential equations, including establishing when solution(s) exist, and techniques for obtaining solutions, including series solutions, singular points, Laplace transforms and linear systems.